One of the best ways to see the Halnaker Tree Tunnel in West Sussex is by following the Halnaker Windmill Trail.

 The walk to the Halnaker Tree Tunnel

-After a short while, you’ll arrive at the entrance to Warehead Farm.
-From here follow the path up Denge Lane (taking the right fork) into Mill Lane and the track leading to the Halnaker Tree Tunnel.
+After a short walk, you’ll reach the entrance to Warehead Farm.
+From here, follow the path up Denge Lane taking the right fork onto Mill Lane and continue along the track leading to the famous Halnaker Tree Tunnel.

-The walk to the Halnaker Tree Tunnel is really easy and doesn’t take long at all.
+The walk to the Halnaker Tree Tunnel is straightforward and doesn’t take long.

-The Halnaker Tree Tunnel in Mill Road has formed naturally, as trees from each side of the track grew into an archway.
-The well-trodden lane was originally part of the Roman road for people travelling the 57 miles between London and Chichester.
+The Halnaker Tree Tunnel, located on Mill Road, is a stunning natural archway formed naturally as trees on either side of the track grew together over time.
+The historic path was once part of the Roman road spanning 57 miles between London and Chichester.

 The walk to Halnaker Windmill